Starbots-creative/stoke-on-trent-college/README.md

 This will spin up a dev server and allow your browser to access the project via localhost:3000.

-Next js renders the project live in the browser so now you can start building your components and see them update live in the dev server!
+Next js renders the project live in the browser every time you save so now you can start building your components and see them update live in the dev server!

 ## First Steps